jobian-ai/LHP-Sermons/sermons/24-01-21/README.md

 - (SE) =  Sermon Expert
 - (TWEET) = Tweet

-These are the names of AI prompts used to create the summarization based on the text of the sermon.
+indicate the name of the AI prompt used to create the summarization based on the text of the sermon.
+For more information see the [Sermon Project](https://github.com/jobian-ai/LHP-Sermons/tree/main) notes on GitHub.